ray-project/ray/doc/source/tune-searchalg.rst

 BOHB (Bayesian optimization and Hyperband)
 ------------------------------------------

-The ``BOHB`` is a SearchAlgorithm that is backed by `HpBandSter <https://github.com/automl/HpBandSter>`__ to perform sequential model-based hyperparameter optimization in conjunction with Hyperband.
+``BOHB`` (Bayesian Optimization HyperBand) is a SearchAlgorithm that is backed by `HpBandSter <https://github.com/automl/HpBandSter>`__ to perform sequential model-based hyperparameter optimization in conjunction with HyperBand.
 Note that this class does not extend ``ray.tune.suggest.BasicVariantGenerator``, so you will not be able to use Tune's default variant generation/search space declaration when using BOHB.
-Also note that BOHB is intended to be paried with the Hyperband scheduler `hp_bohb.py <https://github.com/ray-project/ray/blob/master/python/ray/tune/schedulers/hp_bohb.py>`__.
+Also note that BOHB is intended to be paired with a specific Hyperband scheduler `ray.tune.schedulers.HyperBandForBOHB` <https://github.com/ray-project/ray/blob/master/python/ray/tune/schedulers/hp_bohb.py>`__.

 In order to use this search algorithm, you will need to install HpBandSter and ConfigSpace via the following command: